BAAL-NF/baal-nf/doc/Design.md

 # Pipeline Design

+# Background and Motivation

+# Design Decisions
+- Coarse-grained QC
+- How to handle replicates

+# How to add features to the pipeline

+# Future Work

+- Migrate BaalChIP to MCMC for whole monte carlo run
+- Fix BaalChIP unit tests
+- Motif calling and filtering
+- Refactor pipeline to reduce number of parameters being passed around

 # Stages

 The pipeline consists of a number of stages.
 See the flowchart at the end of this document for a brief overview.